effigies/SimpleCertManager/README.md

 This script grew, as many a script does, out of looking up and repeating the same actions, in this case for creating and managing SSL certificates for a number of sites.
-The production of a certificate is reasonable managed with Makefiles, so this script creates a directory for a site and generates a Makefile and config file for that site.
+The production of a certificate is reasonably managed with Makefiles, so this script creates a directory for a site and generates a Makefile and config file for that site.